Odanson/Natural-Language-Processing/README.md

 # Natural-Language-Processing
 ## NLP with NLTK Tool kit
-Welcome to the repository!
-This module focuses on Artificial Intelligence & Adaptive Systems, Data Science, and Human and Social Data Science, with an emphasis on Natural Language Processing (NLP) applications.
+This repository focuses on Artificial Intelligence & Adaptive Systems, Data Science, and Human and Social Data Science, with an emphasis on Natural Language Processing (NLP) applications.

 ## Overview